 Traditional gnocchi is made with potatoes.
 So, it’s kind of reasonable to use your leftover baked ones to make them.

 However, you should warm these potatoes up before using them in the gnocchi.
-Or else, your gnocchi will turn pretty doughy.
+Or else, this G-something food will turn pretty doughy.
 You can just toss them in the oven on medium for 10 minutes or microwave at a high level for 30 seconds.

 From then, all steps will remain the same.
 To make gnocchi marks, using your finger to make an indentation in the center is enough.
 And it also saves a lot of cooking time.